Quantifying and Inducing Shape Bias in CNNs via Max-Pool Dilation: Discussion

-Our experiments validate the proposed L0-SSIM metric as a quantitative indicator of dataset bias and evaluate the efficacy and limitations of the proposed Max-Pooling dilation adaptation method. \paragraph{1.
-The L0-SSIM Metric as a Dataset Bias Indicator} The results from our first experiment (Table~\ref{tab:result2}) demonstrate that the L0-SSIM metric (Table~\ref{tab:result1}) is a strong predictor of the optimal model bias for a given dataset.
-For datasets with high L0-SSIM scores—predicted to be shape-dominant (e.g., \textit{Sketches}, \textit{MPEG-7})—the shape-biased $S_{\text{conv}}$-Model consistently outperformed the standard T-Model.
-Conversely, for datasets with low scores, predicted to be texture-dominant (\textit{DTD}, \textit{Dogs}), the T-Model was competitive or markedly superior.
-In particular, the 26.5 percentage-point drop observed when applying the $S_{\text{conv}}$-Model to the \textit{Dogs} dataset confirms that imposing a strong shape bias on texture-rich data is counterproductive.
-These results indicate that the L0-SSIM metric provides a reliable criterion for selecting an appropriate model bias. \paragraph{2.
-Efficacy and Limitations of Max-Pool Dilation} The second experiment (Table~\ref{tab:result3}) evaluated the proposed $S_{\text{maxpool}}$-Model, showing that it offers a computationally efficient means of inducing shape bias; however, its benefits are dataset-dependent.
-By modifying only the non-learnable \texttt{dilation} parameter of Max-Pooling layers while freezing all convolutional weights, the method improved performance on shape-oriented datasets such as \textit{BTSD} ($+1.7$ pp) and \textit{MPEG-7} ($+0.5$ pp).
-Nonetheless, it failed to improve—and slightly degraded—accuracy on the highly abstract \textit{Sketches} dataset ($-0.9$ pp), and substantially reduced performance on texture-dominant datasets such as \textit{Dogs} ($-12.8$ pp), reflecting the expected trade-off of a stronger shape bias. \paragraph{3.
-A Metric-Guided Framework for Efficient Model Adaptation} Taken together, these findings suggest that the $S_{\text{maxpool}}$-Model (Proposal 2) should not be applied universally, but rather guided by the L0-SSIM metric (Proposal 1).
-We therefore propose a two-stage framework: (1) use the L0-SSIM metric to assess a dataset’s shape–texture balance, and (2) apply the computationally efficient $S_{\text{maxpool}}$-Model \textit{only} when the dataset is identified as shape-dominant (e.g., L0-SSIM \textbf{$>$} 0.8).
-This metric-guided strategy avoids performance degradation on texture-rich datasets while enabling effective adaptation for shape-oriented data, particularly in small-data scenarios where full fine-tuning is impractical.
+\paragraph{L0-SSIM as an Indicator of Dataset Bias} Results from Experiment~1 (Table~\ref{tab:result2}) demonstrate that the L0-SSIM metric (Table~\ref{tab:result1}) reliably predicts the optimal inductive bias for a given dataset.
+For datasets with high L0-SSIM scores, identified as shape-dominant (e.g., \textit{Sketches} and \textit{MPEG-7}), the shape-biased $S_{\text{conv}}$-Model consistently outperformed the texture-biased T-Model.
+Conversely, for datasets with low L0-SSIM scores, identified as texture-dominant (e.g., \textit{DTD} and \textit{Dogs}), the T-Model was competitive or markedly superior.
+Notably, the 26.5 percentage-point performance drop observed when applying the $S_{\text{conv}}$-Model to the \textit{Dogs} dataset confirms that enforcing a strong shape bias on texture-rich data is counterproductive.
+Overall, these results indicate that L0-SSIM effectively captures the shape–texture characteristics of datasets and serves as a reliable criterion for model bias selection.